zowe/zowe-cli/zowex/design.md

 # Daemon Mode Design Overview

-Zowe CLI start up time can be slow 3 - 15 seconds.
-Part of the reason this operation can be slow is the overhead involved in startup of the Node.js runtime (measured with V8 instrumentations).
+Zowe CLI start up time can be slow: 3 - 15 seconds.
+This often occurs in virtualized environments where the directories, into which the Zowe CLI is installed, are geographically remote from the server that hosts the virtualized environments.
+Part of the reason this operation can be slow is the overhead involved in the startup of the Node.js runtime (measured with V8 instrumentations).
+The Node.js modules used by the Zowe CLI must be loaded every time a user issues another zowe command.
+The module loading process can be time consuming due to the delays associated with network transfers over a large geographic distance.

+A customer site can address this situation by installing Zowe CLI onto a disk that is located in the same geographic location as the site's server of virtual environments.
+Pointing the ZOWE_CLI_HOME directory to a disk drive co-located with the server will also help.

+When the Zowe CLI user community at a given customer site does not have the adminstrative privileges to control where the Zowe CLI is installed, an alternative approach is to use the Zowe-CLI daemon to significantly improve performance.

 ## Solution Overview